Joe Cordina: Covered in goosebumps, backed by God, surrounded by gold

 A stadium fight in Cardiff would ink Cordina into the pages of Welsh sporting folklore, if he is not already there.
 “I’m the 13th Welsh world champion.
 I looked at all of them before me and thought, ‘I’d love to be there,’” he says.
 “Now I’m one of them.
 You go into a gym and people go, ‘There’s Joe Cordina!’
 They want photos with you.”

-One of the very champions whom Cordina looked up to, Barry Jones, now looks on with pride as Cordina prepares for his first title defence.
+One of the very champions whom Cordina looked up to, Barry Jones, now looks on with pride.
 “For Cardiff, I was their last world champion, which was in 1997, so it’d been a long wait,” Jones says.
 “We’ve had some fantastic fighters, but they couldn’t get over the line, so when Joe challenged Ogawa and when he landed that shot – of all shots – it was one of the proudest moments of my life, I have to be honest.
 Boxing’s been in my life as long as I can remember, and I take joy out of my own career before anyone else’s – as we all do – but I am patriotic, especially when I have a connection, which I do with Joe through a family friend.
 The night Joe won a world title, I hadn’t been so happy for someone else doing so well since my other friend called Joe – Calzaghe, of course.”

 As Jones acknowledges, Cordina is “pivotal for Welsh boxing at the moment”.
 “It went a little bit flat for a while, let’s be honest,” Jones says, “but other fighters can build off Joe and relate to him.”
 The 49-year-old, who held the WBO belt in Cordina’s division, also references Cordina’s faith as a reason for his relatability among a segment of fans.